1. Home

 • Lack of a futures market, with trading restricted to the Hong Kong Stock Exchange.

 Present in 80% of global catalysts, rhodium converts carbon monoxide (CO) and nitrogen oxides (NOx) into less polluting gases.
-According to International Energy Agency, this technology avoided the emission of 200 million tons of CO2 in 2024.
+According to the International Energy Agency, this technology prevented the emission of 200 million tons of CO2 in 2024.

-Discovered in 1803 by William Wollaston, rhodium (symbol Rh) he has:
+Discovered in 1803 by William Wollaston, rhodium (symbol Rh) has:

 • Corrosion resistance even at 600°C;

-• Hardness greater than platinum, used in metal alloys.
+• Hardness superior to platinum, used in metal alloys.

-Russia and South Africa: the giants behind 90% of the world's rhodium
+Russia and South Africa: The Giants Behind 90% of Global Rhodium

 Russia extracts the metal from a single deposit in Siberia, while South Africa accounts for 75% of global production.
-Geopolitics affects directly the market: sanctions on Russia in 2023 explained part of the rise in 30% in the period.
+Geopolitics directly affects the market: sanctions on Russia in 2023 explained part of the 30% increase during that period.

-With the green transition, rhodium should maintain status as most valuable metal on the planet.
-Its application in low-carbon technologies and geological scarcity suggest new highs — and a challenge: how to secure supplies without predatory mining.
+With the green transition, rhodium is expected to maintain its status as the most valuable metal on the planet.
+Its application in low-carbon technologies and geological scarcity suggest new highs — and a challenge: how to ensure supplies without predatory mining.

 guest